spyren/Mecrisp-Cube/README.md

 hello[CR] <b>World ok.</b>
 </pre>
 The program `hello` ist not persistent, after power cycle or even reset the RAM dictionray is erased.
-But it is easy to add a word to the Flash dictionray:
+But it is easy to add a word to the Flash dictionary:
 ```
 compiletoflash
 : hello ."
 World" ;